 What’s on offer: In addition to the 52-card game there are also original art and commissions to be snapped up from the reward tiers.

-Why should you back it: We’re always fans of new and innovative uses of the form here at BF and this looks a lot of fun in making kids and adults alike think about the structure of the medium and its possibilities.
+Why you should back it: We’re always fans of new and innovative uses of the form here at BF and this looks a lot of fun in making kids and adults alike think about the structure of the medium and its possibilities.
 Designed to be accessible and educational Comic Turns has the potential to bring the magic of comics storytelling to whole new audiences.

 – Andy Oliver